 Food, drinks and sweets in Primorska

-The Primorska region owns a fusion between Slovenian and Italian food.
-An admirable and mouth-watering blend of traditions, presented in some edible way.
+The Primorska region offers a fusion of Slovenian and Italian food—an admirable and mouth-watering blend of traditions presented in an edible way.

 Lots of pasta, seafood, fish, olives, cheese, pršut and wine.
 There is plenty to try and choose from, a vast variety of food for all tastes.